ronkok/Hurmet/test/Markdown test doc.md

 >  The grand-daddy of all these special divs is the blockquote.
 >
-> The Hurmet schema for blockquote is the template for other special divs.
+> The Hurmet schema for blockquote is the template for alerts, like the ones below.

 >  A second blockquote